 Never forget the pieces flipping colour rule, and make sure when planning moves you know exactly how many pieces you are causing to flip colour, missing pieces that do flip can cause a well planned line to be ruined!

-Strategy is similar to Suicide, but with many extra techniques.
+Strategy is similar to Antichess, but with many extra techniques.
 Sometimes flipping opposing pieces to your colour can have benefits for you.
 (I'll leave you to work out how!)

-The final very small tip, but often helps win games, do not forget en passent is still legal, this has many benefits in endgames involving pawns!
+The final very small tip, but often helps win games, do not forget en passant is still legal, this has many benefits in endgames involving pawns!

 Example games